joel113/documentation-cheatsheet/go.md

 `go init mod example/hello` - Initializes a go mmodule

+`go install` - Compile and install packages and dependencies

+`go get -u` - Adds dependencies to current module and installs them

-`go mod tidy` - Add missing an remove unused modules
+`go mod tidy` - Add missing an remove unused modules as part of the module maintenance

+`go build` - Builds a go application using go modules

 `go run .` - Compiles and runs the go files in the directory

-`go build` - Builds a go application using go modules

 ## Strings